ComDrive: Comfort-Oriented End-to-End Autonomous Driving: Related work

 \subsection{Diffusion Models for Trajectory Generation}

-Diffusion models initially celebrated in image synthesis, have been adeptly repurposed for trajectory generation.
-Potential-Based Diffusion Motion Planning \citep{luo2024potential} further enhances the field by employing learned potential functions to construct adaptable motion plans for cluttered environments, demonstrating the method's scalability and transferability.
-NoMaD \citep{sridhar2024nomad} and SkillDiffuser \citep{liang2024skilldiffuser} both present unified frameworks that streamline goal-oriented navigation and skill-based task execution, respectively, with NoMaD achieving improved navigation outcomes and SkillDiffuser enabling interpretable, high-level instruction following.
-In a word, diffusion models offer a promising alternative to imitation learning-based end-to-end autonomous driving frameworks for trajectory planning.
-Imitation learning models may incorrectly attribute a driver's actions to the wrong causal factors due to inherent causal confusion.
-In contrast, diffusion models can better capture the underlying causal relationships by learning the joint distribution of scene features and driver actions in the latent space, enabling the model to correctly associate the true causes with the appropriate actions.
+Diffusion models initially celebrated in image synthesis, have been adeptly repurposed for trajectory generation \cite{pearce2023imitating,reuss2023goal,janner2022planning}.
+Potential-Based Diffusion Motion Planning \cite{luo2024potential} further enhances the field by employing learned potential functions to construct adaptable motion plans for cluttered environments.
+NoMaD \cite{sridhar2024nomad} and SkillDiffuser \cite{liang2024skilldiffuser} both present unified frameworks that streamline goal-oriented navigation and skill-based task execution, respectively, with NoMaD achieving improved navigation outcomes and SkillDiffuser enabling interpretable, high-level instruction following.
+In a word, diffusion models offer a promising alternative to imitation learning-based end-to-end autonomous driving frameworks for planning.